EUMETNET/meteogate-documentation/docs/references.md

 MeteoGate is designed to align with existing EU directives, WMO regulations, EUMETNET governance structures, and applicable technical standards.

+> [to be updated] All links to be checked/updated/added.
+Include e.g. published versions of policies and HVD services repositories.

 ---

 ## Policies relating to MeteoGate development and use